 62Generally, use of trust and restricted fee land requires permission of the tribe or individual Indians and approval of the Secretary of the Interior.

-63Department of the Interior, Bureau of Indian Affairs, Streamlining the Rights-of-Way (ROW) Application Process for Telecommunications Projects, NPM-TRUS-40 (Washington, D.C.: May 5, 2021).
+(ROW) Application Process for Telecommunications Projects, NPM-TRUS-40 (Washington, D.C.: May 5, 2021).
 BIA's National Policy Memorandum states that it expires on May 5, 2022.